OlcorOlcor/OpenPresentationsForEducation/progress-log.md

 - Reworked tokenizer
   - Text is now parsed by hand, removed marked from the project
 - Added jest to the project and wrote unit tests for tokenizing process

+## 06.12.2023

+- Began work on annotizer
+  - Annotizer takes the array created by the tokeziner and transpills it into an annotized text (text with tags around it)
+ - Added comments to code that gets exported in annotizer and tokenizer
+   - I followed the tsdoc standard - https://tsdoc.org/